PettLe/where-is-waldo/README.md

 ---

 Creating answer box div which opens on a click was simple.
 I had the right idea how to get the and save the coordinates etc, but struggled a bit because I was trying to use clientX instead of pageX.

+Saving coordinates into the Firestore was of course easy, nothing speacial there.
+Getting them not so complicated either.
+I just had to find the basic syntax how to use db, collection and snapshots to get stuff.
+Using that data to determine if player has found a character was simple, mostly because I built the functions first using hardcoded arrays.
+Had to just update Firestore to take place of the array.